mekinsie/choose-your-pizza/README.md

 ## Description

 _Select and customize your own pizza!
-The purpose of this application is to practice object-oriented javascript and object prototypes._
+The purpose of this application is to practice object-oriented javascript and object prototypes.
+When you select a pizza size and toppings, the price of the pizza will change._

 ## Specs
 ```